mikkjal/vtbl/docs/component/emits.md

 ## Click

-`vtbl` emits a `click` event when a row is clicked.
+`VTable` emits a `click` event when a row is clicked.
 Note that adding the `clickable` class changes the cursor to a pointer when hovering over rows:

 ```vue{10,11}
 <script setup lang="ts">